Everything You Need to Know About Confessions of Judgment

 Those three magic words – Merchant Cash Advance – have created massive profits for aggressive lenders.
 Consumer protection laws are of no help at all to borrowers because the borrowers are defined as businesses and not consumers.

 Attempting to make a legal argument that your defaulted MCA account was in fact an illegal usurious loan will almost assuredly not be successful.
-New York Courts have held repeatedly that because, in essence, the advance is tied to your receivables and, theoretically, your daily or weekly payments could fluctuate up or down based upon your business volume, that possible payment fluctuation factor makes it an advance and not a loan.
+New York Courts have held repeatedly that because, in essence, the advance is tied to your receivables and, theoretically, your daily or weekly payments could fluctuate up or down based upon your small business volume, that possible payment fluctuation factor makes it an advance and not a loan.

 Just because your payment or daily/weekly withdrawals may have always been the same regardless of the change in the amount of your receivables does not mean that courts will see the money you borrowed as a loan.